sfwem/meshmap/README.md

 Hopefully in the future this process can be more automated.

 If you make changes beyond the user editable files I encourage you to perhaps push the changes upstream, please contact kg6wxc@gmail.com if you wish to do so.
-    <blockquote style="background: #d3d3d3;">I am making changes all the time, it would be a good idea to run "git pull" from time to time to find any updates.</blockquote>
+    <blockquote style="background: #d3d3d3; margin-right: 30%;">I am making changes all the time, it would be a good idea to run "git pull" from time to time to find any updates.</blockquote>

 ## Notes on usage of the map pages
 ----------